Undergraduate Student Handbook

 DEADLINE: The application deadline is April 1 of the Spring Semester prior to the senior year.
 Decisions will be made by mid-April.

-SUBMISSION: Completed proposals should be submitted to the SEAS Office of Academic Programs (APO), 111 Towne.
+SUBMISSION: Completed proposals must be submitted as a single completed pdf file.
+Send via email email@example.com.
 (Be sure to always make/keep a copy of forms for your own records).